Jeopardy! The Greatest of All Time: Production

 On November 18, 2019, ABC announced that the three highest-earning Jeopardy! contestants of all time—Jennings, Rutter, and Holzhauer—would compete in a best-of-seven prime-time tournament, Jeopardy!
 The Greatest of All Time.
 The first contestant to win three matches receives the title and a grand prize of $1 million.
 The others receive $250,000 each.
 The series was produced by Sony Pictures Television, with Harry Friedman executive producing and Alex Trebek hosting.
 This marked the first time Jeopardy! had aired on network television instead of in syndication since Super Jeopardy!, a prime-time tournament that aired in 1990 and was also hosted by Trebek.
-ABC Owned Television Stations group has been the lead broadcaster of the syndicated version for most of its run.
+ABC had been the lead broadcaster of the syndicated version since the premiere of its 9th season in 1992, upon which it was picked up for most of the network's owned-and-operated stations.
 In addition to ABC, the tournament was broadcast in Canada on Yes TV and two of its partner stations, CHEK and NTV, all of which also carry the syndicated version.
 The series began taping on December 10, 2019.